SAP/spartacus-docs/_pages/dev/cds-integration.md

 ### Consent

-In order for CDS events do be sent, a consent with the ID Profile must be defined in the backend.
-Here is an example impex which accomplishes this:
+For the events do be sent, you must define the ID Profile in the backend.
+To accomplish this, use the following ImpEx:

 ```
 INSERT_UPDATE ConsentTemplate;id[unique=true];name[lang=en];description[lang=$lang];version[unique=true];baseSite(uid)[unique=true,default=exampleUid];exposed
 ;PROFILE;"Allow SAP Commerce Cloud, Context-Driven Services tracking";"We would like to store your browsing behaviour so that our website can dynamically present you with a personalised browsing experience and our customer support agents can provide you with contextual customer support.";1;;true
 ```

-## CDS shell app

-### The Library Builds
+## Context-Driven Services Shell Application

+Follow these steps to run the Context-Driven Services Shell Application:

-Run the following command to ensure the library builds
+1. Run the following command to execute the library builds:

 ```
 yarn build:core:lib:cds
 ```

-### The Shell Starts

-Run the following command to ensure the shell starts
+2. Run the following command to start the shell:

 ```
 yarn start:cds
 ```

-### Unit Tests are Passing

-The unit tests need to be passing.

-Run the following commands to perform unit tests:
+3. Run the following command to perform unit tests:

 ```
 yarn test:cds
 ```

-When you run these commands, Chrome opens, and you can see the progress of the tests, with detailed information, including whether the tests pass.
+When you run these commands, the browser opens, and you can see the progress of the tests with detailed information, including whether the tests pass.

-### End-To-End Tests is Passing

-Need to ensure that this feature is foolproof.

-Run the following command to perform end-to-end tests:
+4. Run the following command to perform end-to-end tests.
+You can do this either manually or automatically.

-- Manually
+- Manually:

 ```
 yarn start:cds
 yarn e2e:cy:cds:run:vendor
 ```

-Note: Make sure you have your spartacus instance running before running the e2e command, which will run the e2e test in headless mode.
+**Note:** To run the end-to-end test in the headless mode, make sure you have your Spartacus instance running before executing the end-to-end command.

-- Automatically
+- Automatically:

 ```
 yarn e2e:cy:cds:start-open
 ```

-**Note**: A spartacus instance does not need to be running as it will start one for you from production mode, and you would need to choose the `merchandising-carousel.e2e-spec.ts` to view the test running in cypress user interface.
+**Note:** A Spartacus instance does not need to be running as it will start one for you from production mode, and you would need to choose the `merchandising-carousel.e2e-spec.ts` to view the test running in cypress user interface.

-## Other commands for cds
+## Other Commands for Context-Driven Services

-All other CDS commands can be found in `package.json` and have `:cds` as part of their name.
+All other Context-Driven Services commands can be found in `package.json` and have `:cds` as part of their name.